nhsconnect/prm-gocd-infra/README.md

 Each agent has Docker and Dojo available, which makes it possible to build any project as long as you produce a docker image with required tools first.
 For more details see the [Dojo readme](https://github.com/kudulab/dojo).

-A complete spec of the agent tools is defined by [Kudulab's GoCD Agent Docker image](https://github.com/kudulab/docker-kudu-gocd-agent) which contains the actual docker file.
+A complete spec of the agent tools is defined by [Kudulab's GoCD Agent DockerDocker image](https://github.com/kudulab/docker-kudu-gocd-agent) which contains the actual docker file.

 # Deployment/Lifecycle